Debbie Harry: 1976–1981: Global success

-Harry said of her relationship with Warhol, "I think the best thing [Andy Warhol] taught me was always to be open to new things, new music, new style, new bands, new technology and just go with it.
-Never get mired in the past and always accept new things whatever age you are."

 1981–1996: Solo work and acting

 In 1981, Harry issued a press release to clarify that her name was not "Debbie Blondie" or "Debbie Harry" but rather Deborah Harry, though Harry later described her character in the band as being named "Blondie", as in this quote from the No Exit tour book:

 Hi, it's Deb.
 You know, when I woke up this morning I had a realization about myself.
 I was always Blondie.
 People always called me Blondie, ever since I was a little kid.
 What I realized is that at some point I became Dirty Harry.
 I couldn't be Blondie anymore, so I became Dirty Harry.

 Harry began her solo career with the album KooKoo (1981).
 Produced by Nile Rodgers and Bernard Edwards of Chic, the album peaked at No.25 in the US and No.6 in the UK; and was later certified gold in the US and silver in the UK.
 The album's cover art was controversial, showing Harry apparently with skewers through her face, and many stores refused to stock it.
 "Backfired", the first single from the album, had a video directed by H.R.
 Giger (who also created the album's front cover featuring Harry's face with metal skewers through it).
 The single reached No.43 on the Billboard Hot 100, No.29 on the Hot Dance Club Songs, and No.32 on the UK Singles Chart.
 "The Jam Was Moving" was lifted as the second single and peaked at No. 82 in the US.
 In the same year (1981) Harry appeared in the movie "Downtown 81" where Jean-Michel Basquiat played the leading role.
 Harry plays a bag lady who turns into a princess when Basquiat kisses her.

 After a year-long hiatus, Blondie regrouped and released their sixth studio album, The Hunter (1982).
 The album was not as successful as their previous works, and a world tour was cut short due to slow ticket sales.
-It was around this time that Stein also fell seriously ill with the rare autoimmune disease pemphigus.
+It was around this time that Stein also fell seriously ill with the rare autoimmune disease pemphigus and Harry' solo output slowed down as she cared for him.
 His illness, along with declining record sales and internal struggles, caused the band to split up.

 In June 1982, Harry contributed backing vocals to the Gun Club's second album, Miami, being credited as 'D.H.
-Lawrence Jr' while Chris Stein also produced the record and is credited as 'bongos' and 'cover photos/design'.
+Lawrence Jr' while Stein also produced the record and is credited as 'bongos' and 'cover photos/design'.
 The Gun Club's singer Jeffrey Lee Pierce was an ardent fan, emulating Harry's hairstyle and founding the West Coast Blondie Fan Club, before becoming friends with the band in New York.